manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex2_AttackSim_PW_attack.md

 	- Enter name: **Klemen Sic**
 	- From email: **klemens@tailspintoys.com**
 	- Email subject: **Free toy giveaway promotion from Tailspin Toys**
-	- Select a URL you want to be your phishing link: select the drop-down arrow and select **https://www.prizegives.com** from the list of fictitious URLs
+	- Select a URL you want to be your phishing link: select the drop-down arrow and select **https://www.prizegives.com** from the list of fictitious URLs.
 	- Theme: **Personalized Offer**
 	- Industry: **Retail**
 	- Current Event: **Yes**